 Among numerous editorial honors, in 2001, WPJ was recognized by the non-partisan Congressional Research Service as the best reading material for Congress on America's global role, having published more of the most influential post-Cold War articles than any other magazine.

-World Policy Journal is published in partnership with SAGE Publications.
+World Policy Journal is published in partnership with Duke University Press.

 For the current issue click here.